scoopgracie/pyscrape/README.md

 ### Caching

 By default, PyScrape implements a cache, allowing for near-instantaneous results on pages that have been requested previously.
+This cache operates automatically, and it operates transparently to any code that does not specifically interact with it.
+It is possible to use PyScrape without any understanding of the cache.

-However, it is possible to disable this cache.
+However, it is possible to disable the cache.
 Simply run `pyscrape.caching = False`.
 To re-enable it, use `pyscrape.caching = True`.

+To empty the cache, call `pyscrape.empty_cache()`.

-Run `demo.py` for a demonstration of the cache.
+Run `demo.py` for a demonstration of the impact of the cache.

 ## Requirements